Blupo/PropertiesMod/README.md

 # PropertiesMod

-PropertiesMod is a replacement for the default Studio Properties widget that is more customisable and allows for new ways to edit properties.
+PropertiesMod is a(n almost complete) replacement for the default Studio Properties widget that is more customisable and allows for new ways to edit properties.

 TBA